 - Poaceae — Poa bulbosa (BULBOUS BLUEGRASS) — plants removed

-- Vitaceae — Parthenocissusquinquefolia — first report 9/12/2017 in Bear Creek, by Herbarium Group; control effort
+- Vitaceae — Parthenocissussp. — first report 9/12/2017 in Bear Creek, by Herbarium Group and SF Creek by AEC

 And while some of our missing plants have undoubtedly winked-out, others, overlooked (perhaps Lysimachia minima, Myosurus minimus, Pentachaeta alsinoides, Triglochin scilloides, may still be present on the Preserve's almost 1200 acres.
 Others still, disturbance or fire followers such as Antirrhinum kelloggii, Camissoniopsis micrantha, Chorizanthe diffusa, Malacothamnus fasciculatus, and Monolopia gracilens, hopefully persist in the seed bank.

-- Actaea rubra (BANEBERRY) — Not observed since 2007.
+- Actaea rubra (BANEBERRY) — Two plants found in 2019.
+Not observed since 2007.
 First reported by Springer 1935 “in a shady place S end of lake”; Porter 1962: “Occasional in dense oak-madrone forest on north-facing slope above SF Cr.”
 Occasional in nearby in Windy Hill Open Space Preserve, San Francisquito Cr. watershed.

 - Adiantum aleuticum (FIVE-FINGER FERN) — Collected 1965-1979.
 Scoured from rocks opposite W end of dam during El Nino of 1982-83; not reported since.
 A single location in Wunderlich County Park at slightly higher elevation, San Francisquito Cr. watershed.